-- FOR the election of each of Lear's director nominees named in this proxy statement; - FOR the ratification of the retention of Ernst & Young LLP as our independent registered public accounting firm for 2021; - FOR the approval, on an advisory basis, of our executive compensation.
+- 1. FOR the election of each of Lear's director nominees named in this proxy statement; - FOR the ratification of the retention of Ernst & Young LLP as our independent registered public accounting firm for 2021; and

 How do I vote at the Annual Meeting?